Plinky / Plinky+ Manual

 LFO Rate

 LFO Rate Controls the rate of the internal LFO.
-The LFO rates can range from 20 sceonds (at +100%) to milliseconds at -100%.
-At 0% the rate is [y] milliseconds.
+The LFO rates can range from milliseconds at +100% to 20 seconds at -100%.
+Turn this up if you want the LFO for modulation to go faster, or down if you want it to go slower.

 LFO Shape